Ceald1/Blog/content/posts/delta2.md

 After I kind of had a plan I started building it.
 I built an outline for the API with various routes I wanted like Kerberoasting, getting TGTs, AS-REP roasting, and a collection script.
 Testing was a bit of a pain because I would use boxes from HackTheBox, and sometimes I forgot to take out test code and I would have to take the repository down, remove the test code then put it back up to avoid spoilers for boxes.

 ### Collection Script Works
 One big issue with building the collection script was supporting Kerberos and reading nTSecurityDescriptors. nTSecurityDescriptors describe what objects and permissions a user has over another for example: Bob has WriteAll on Administrator.
-I first realized the issue with Kerberos when I couldn't get ldap3 and impacket to work together like how they work in bloodhound python so I switched to BloodyAD which is an Active Directory privilege escalation framework.
+I first realized the issue with Kerberos when I couldn't get ldap3 and Impacket to work together like how they work in bloodhound python so I switched to BloodyAD which is an Active Directory privilege escalation framework.
 So I reverse engineered BloodyAD to figure out how to use it because there's no documentation for how to use its python modules and got it kind of working.
 I say kind of because now I had to learn how to read nTSecurityDescriptors.
 You can find how I learned the syntax for nTSecurityDescriptors here:

 https://itconnect.uw.edu/tools-services-support/it-systems-infrastructure/msinf/other-help/understanding-sddl-syntax/

 Writing the collection script is what took the longest time because I also had to do a little reverse engineering on how bloodhound python worked and do a bunch of debugging to figure out what information and how to commit it to the graph as well as how to connect nodes.
-After collecting nodes next was to graph and link them that's where I read and parsed SnTSecurityDescriptors.
+After collecting nodes next was to graph and link them that's where I read and parsed nTSecurityDescriptors.
 No python modules supported it, so I had to do it manually.